djywill/djywill/README.md

 - 👋 Hi, I’m @djywill
-- 👀 I’m interested in games
+- 👀 I’m interested in generative AI in education, game-based learning
 - 💞️ I’m looking to collaborate on design&coding
-- 📫 How to reach me 12345270@qq.com
+- 📫 How to reach me djiaoyang@eduhk.hk

 <!---
 djywill/djywill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.